 Generous free plan

 Paperform's free plan allows just 30 submissions per month with limited features.
-Fomr's free plan includes unlimited forms, unlimited responses, and full design customization.
+Fomr's free plan includes unlimited responses and full design customization.

 Both Fomr and Paperform care about form aesthetics.
-The difference: Fomr's 1700+ fonts, custom colors, and backgrounds are free.
-On Paperform, advanced design features require the Pro plan ($49/month).
+The difference: Fomr makes all design features free.
+On Paperform, custom fonts and CSS require the Pro plan ($49/month).

 Simpler pricing